 Honestly I hope I did not betray the memory of this American icon.
 It is very delicate to be confronted by personalities that have existed and are still living in so many memories. - Madeline Fontaine, Costume Designer -

-This is the second of our Oscar Retrospective 2017!
-Join us next time when we'll be looking at Florence Foster Jenkins!
-Meanwhile, check out last year Retrospective covering: The Revenant, Cinderella, The Danish Girl, Carol and Mad Max: Fury Road.
+This is the second of the Oscar Retrospective 2017!
+Join me next time when I'll be looking at Florence Foster Jenkins!
+Meanwhile, check out last year's Retrospective covering: The Revenant, Cinderella, The Danish Girl, Carol and Mad Max: Fury Road.

 If you enjoyed this article and would like to support the blog,